ProvableHQ/leo/docs/rfc/011-scalar-type-accesses-and-methods.md

 ## Summary

-This RFC proposes two things:
+This RFC proposes three things:

 1. The scalar types in Leo (integers, fields, etc.) can have static methods.
 2. The scalar types in Leo (integers, fields, etc.) can have static constants.